 Bucket showers are available at some campsites for Q10.
 Other than that, be prepared to be dirty for a few days!

 Contact us for any questions, further details, and reservations!
-Minimum 2 guests needed to confirm tour.
-Solo travelers should send a request and we will look for other travelers to group you with.
-Discounts are available for groups of 3 or more!
+Minimum 3 guests needed to confirm tour.
+Solo travelers or couples should send a request and we will look for other travelers to group you with.

 Tourism with respect for the local community:

 All of our guides are locals from the small community at the entrance to the El Mirador site, Carmelitas.
 As tourism for the site suddenly hit their tiny village, they have experienced the effects, both positive and negative.
 While our guides love the opportunity to share such a special piece of heritage with tourists from all over the world, they have also experienced exploitation at the hands of a new and unfamiliar industry.
 With growing concern for the welfare of all members of their community, this group of locals came together to form their own company, put the power in their own hands, ensure everyone was being treated with dignity, and form a proactive plan for the long term protection of their families and neighbors.